c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/README.md

 * **Sparse categorical cross-entropy**:
   * Sparse categorical cross-entropy loss is another variant of the **cross-entropy loss function** used for **multi-class classification tasks**.
   * In contract to categorical cross-entropy loss, where the **true labels are represented as one-hit encoded vectors**, sparse categorical cross-entropy loss expects the **target labels to be integers indicating the class indices directly**.
-  * The sparese categorical cross-entropy loss function works by **first converting the true labels into one-hot encoded vectors internally**, and then applying the **regular categorical cross-entropy loss calculation**.
+  * The sparse categorical cross-entropy loss function works by **first converting the true labels into one-hot encoded vectors internally**, and then applying the **regular categorical cross-entropy loss calculation**.
   * Mathematically, this has the **same formula as cross-entropy loss**, it just **converts the true labels to one-hot encoded vecots first**.
   * Additionally, sparse cross-entropy loss takes the true labels as a **1D vector of integers**.
 For example **`[1,2,1,5]`**, not **`[[1], [2], [1], [5]]`**. **<sup>11</sup>**

+The chosen preprocessing approach in `data.utils.preprocessing.SmilesDataPreprocessor` was to **map characters tokenized smiles strings** in the tokenized_smiles_list to **the integers that they correspond to in the smiles_tokenizers word index**.
+Given that this would give a **1D vector of integers**, a **sparse categorical cross-entropy loss function** was the appropriate choice.

 ### iv.
 Callbacks Optimisation (Early Stopping, Dynamic Learning Rate and Checkpoints)